How Do You Entertain a Leopard Gecko? 4 Fun Ideas

 How Do You Entertain a Leopard Gecko

-The one basic thing we can do that can mentally and physically stimulate our Leopard Geckos is to allow them to hunt down their food.
-In the wild, Leopard Geckos would have to find and hunt down their food.
+Leopard Geckos would have to find and hunt down their food.
 They are opportunistic hunters and if they see an insect, they are going for it.
 Although in captivity, food dishes can be helpful for keeping the food in one place, it is better if you get them moving around and hunting.

 Leopard Geckos are less intelligent than cats and dogs so they do not require a lot of mental stimulation.

-Insects like locusts and crickets are fairly fast and your Leopard Gecko will have to work a little bit to deserve his meal.
 However, mealworms or waxworms are a bit slower so you might want to place them in different locations throughout the tank.
 Just place one worm in one corner of the tank and as soon as your Leopard Gecko finds it, place another in the opposite corner.

 So, get your Leopard Geckos entertained by hunting down their food and providing them a little bit of adrenaline rush.